-An individual research course in psychology.
-It is expected that the student will produce an honors thesis based on his work in this course.
+A research course in psychology.
+It is expected that the student will produce an honors thesis based on his or her work in this course.
 The course is required for fifth year honors students.

-601.0 Advanced Psychological Statistics and Research Design
+601.0 Advanced Psychological Statistics and Research Design Prerequisite: graduate standing.

-Statistics applied to psychological research: statistical inference, hypothesis testing, assumptions underlying parametric and non-parametric tests, advanced univariate and multivariate methods, and regression methods used in applied research.
+Statistics applied to psychological research: statistical inference; hypothesis testing, assumptions underlying parametric and nonparametric tests, advanced univariate and multivariate methods, and regression methods used in applied research.
 The logic of experimental and quasi-experimental methods including advanced experimental designs and naturalistic approaches to testing hypotheses.